joakin/diving-into-clojurescript-exercises/lt-plugins/README.md

 *Code is in `src-steps/3`*

-4. Printing the list of plugins
+### 4. Printing the list of plugins

 Print a list of the names of the plugins.

 * Just pass the data to your root app component, and pass it down to its subcomponents
-* map your new plugin component over the plugins list
+* Use `for` calling your new plugin component over the plugins list

 Try to generate something like this: